g-r-a-n-t/serial-vision/README.md

 ["L": 0.036839403212070465, "J": 0.031821999698877335, "I": 0.04585861787199974, "1": 0.038113344460725784]
 ```

 One of the problems that we have with this model is that it's not very confident.
-Take for example the first "C" in our serial number.
-The image clearly displays a "C", but our model is only 17% confident in that.
-In fact, it's actually 60% sure that it's a "E".
+Take for example the first `C` in our serial number.
+The image clearly displays a `C`, but our model is only `17%` confident in that.
+In fact, it's actually `60%` sure that it's a `E`.
 Having a better model would certainly improve this project.

 ### Serial Identification

 To deal with the lack of accuracy in our model, we must design an algorithm that can withstand some uncertainty.
 Having all the serial numbers we are looking for beforehand from Jamf Pro is very useful here.
-As you will see below, we do not to have a high performing model to consistently get the correct serial number.
+As you will see below, we do not need to have a high performing model to consistently get the correct serial number.

-Let start off by asking how many combinations of each 4 probable characters in a 12 character sequence there are.
+Let start off by asking how many combinations of each 4 probable characters are in a 12 character sequence.
 It would be `4^12 = 16777216`, not overwhelming, but certainly not efficient.
 If we were to do this for every 12 character sequences in the entire image, we could find a large set of possible serial numbers and their probabilities.
 From this, we could take the most likely sequence of 12 characters that resembles a serial number.
 Unfortunately, this would take too much time and be too inaccurate for our project.
 We should do better.

 Let's do the same thing, but take the information from Jamf Pro into account.
 Let's say Jamf Pro provides us with a list of 1000 serials, what we could do is go through each partial serial starting from the front and build a hash table.
 For example, if we had the serial numbers `CO2T83GXGTFM` and `CO2T34FYVSTG` in our Jamf Pro server, we would build a hash table that contains these values.